-- Unknown - no cause is found in about 1 in 10 cases.
+This is where no cause is found and occurs in about 1 in 10 cases.
 However, a number of these cases are probably due to tiny gallstones or 'gallstone sludge' which passes through the bile duct but is too small to be seen on scans or other tests.

 What happens in acute pancreatitis?

-- In some cases (about 1 in 5) the inflammation quickly becomes severe.
+In some pancreatitis cases (about 1 in 5), the inflammation quickly becomes severe.
 Parts of the pancreas and surrounding tissues may die (necrose).
 Pancreatic enzymes and chemicals may get into the bloodstream and cause inflammation and damage to other organs in the body.
-This can lead to shock, respiratory failure, kidney failure and other complications.
+This can lead to shock and organ failure such as respiratory failure, kidney failure and other complications.
 This is a very serious situation which can be fatal.

 Acute pancreatitis treatment